-- Approximate location of an old historic cabin was identified on a map.
-It is located within a 90 meter buffer in a visually sensitive area and has received protection.

-- The approximate location of an existing trail connecting Wapawekka Road to Wapawekka Lake was shown on a map.
-It was agreed this particular trail would be protected or similar access would be left (via in-block road reclamation) to ensure this travel route is maintained. - A trapper noted that Giles Creek is a major walleye spawning creek.
-A 90 meter buffer was agreed to and placed around it and this was entered into the GIS. - A band Councillor asked if a 90 meter fisheries buffer could be placed on areas 18_16_004 and 18_16_018 and this was agreed to. - Sacred and historic sites, moose calving and hunting areas and dancing grounds in the vicinity of ZigZag Bay were discussed with elders and community members.
+- Approximate location of a stakeholder (commercial fisherman) cabin was identified on a map.
+Planner to meet with stakeholder to map cabin and access trails to it.
+The access trails possibly run through Year 1 blocks. - Local snowmobile club informed Sakaw of the location of a warm-up shelter in harvest block 03-07-200.
+Planner committed to confirming location is within agreed upon buffer prior to harvest commencing - ensure it is protected. - Stakeholder's provided locations of cabins (2) inside harvest block 07-09-381.
+Planner committed to 100 meter buffer around them, to be ribboned around this winter so stakeholders can visually see the retained area. - The approximate location of an existing trail connecting Wapawekka Road to Wapawekka Lake was shown on a map.
+It was agreed, this particular trail would be protected or similar access would be left (via in-block road reclamation) to ensure this travel route is maintained. - A trapper noted that Giles Creek is a major walleye spawning creek.
+A 90 meter buffer was agreed to and placed around it and this was entered into the GIS. - Sacred and historic sites, moose calving and hunting areas and dancing grounds in the vicinity of ZigZag Bay were discussed with elders and community members.
 Work will continue to identify specific sites for protection and coupled with that, areas that are appropriate for harvest. - A Métis Local was interested in preserving Métis history and sites.
-Some special maps that focus on showing known trails and cabins were prepared for their use, and an offer was made to go with a small group to look for sites in proposed harvest areas.
+Some special maps that focus on showing known trails and cabins were prepared for their use and an offer was made to go with a small group to look for sites in proposed harvest areas.

-3.8 Adjustments to Plans
+3.7 Adjustments to Plans